-EEDE et al. ABLE 3 (Continued) GRADE and Category Recommendation quality Eating di sorders and disordered eating CCR All health professionals and women should be aware of the increased prevalence of eating disorders and disordered eating associated with PCOS CCR If eating disorders and disordered eating are suspected, further assessment, referral and treatment, including psychological therapy, could be offered by appropriately trained health professionals, informed by regional guidelines or by using a stepped approach (see full guideline for details) Informat ion resources, models of care, cultural and linguistic considerations CCR Information and education resources for women with PCOS should be culturally appropriate, tailored and high-quality, should use a respectful and empathetic approach, and promote self-care and highlight peer support groups CCR Information and education resources for healthcare professionals should promote the recommended diagnostic criteria, appropriate screening for comorbidities, and effective lifestyle and pharmacological management CCR PCOS information should be comprehensive, evidence-based, and inclusive of the biopsychosocial dimensions of PCOS across the life-span CCR Women's needs, communication preferences, beliefs, and culture should be considered and addressed through provision of culturally and linguistically appropriate co-designed resources and care CPP Interdisciplinary care needs to be considered for those with PCOS where appropriate and available.
-Primary care is generally well placed to diagnose, screen and coordinate interdisciplinary care - CPP Care needs to be person centered, address women's priorities and be provided in partnership with those with PCOS and where appropriate, their families - CPP Guideline dissemination and translation including multimodal education tools and resources is important, with consultation and engagement with stakeholders internationally - 3.
-Lifestyle Effective ness of lifestyle interventions CCR Healthy lifestyle behaviors encompassing healthy eating and regular physical activity should be recommended in all those with PCOS to achieve and/or maintain healthy weight and to optimize hormonal outcomes, general health, and quality of life across the life course EBR Lifestyle intervention (preferably multicomponent including diet, exercise and behavioral strategies) should be recommended in all those with PCOS and excess weight, for reductions in weight, central obesity and insulin resistance ⊕⊕oo СРР Achievable goals such as 5% to 10% weight loss in those with excess weight yields significant clinical improvements and is considered successful weight reduction within six months.
-Ongoing assessment and monitoring is important during weight loss and maintenance in all women with PCOS - СРР SMART (Specific Measurable, Achievable, Realistic and Timely) goal setting and self-monitoring can enable achievement of realistic lifestyle goals - CPP Psychological factors such as anxiety and depressive symptoms, body image concerns and disordered eating, need consideration and management to optimize engagement and adherence to lifestyle interventions - СРР Health professional interactions around healthy lifestyle, including diet and exercise, need to be respectful, patient-centred and to value women's individualised healthy lifestyle preferences and cultural, socioeconomic and ethnic differences.
-Health professionals need to also consider personal sensitivities, marginalisation and potential weight-related stigma - CPP Adolescent and ethnic-specific BMI and waist circumference categories need to be considered when optimising lifestyle and weight - CPP Healthy lifestyle may contribute to health and quality of life benefits in the absence of weight loss - CPP Healthy lifestyle and optimal weight management appears equally effective in PCOS as in the general popula- tion and is the joint responsibility of all health professionals, partnering with women with PCOS.
-Where complex issues arise, referral to suitably trained allied health professionals needs to be considered -

-CPP Ethnic groups with PCOS who are at high cardiometabolic risk require greater consideration in terms of healthy lifestyle and lifestyle intervention (see Ethnic Variation)
+Category (see Table I for definition) Recommendation GRADE and quality Eating disorders and dis ordered eating CCR All health professionals and women should be aware of the increased prevalence of eating disorders and disordered eating associated with PCOS.
+CCR If eating disorders and disordered eating are suspected, further assessment, referral and treatment, including psychological therapy, could be offered by appropriately trained health professionals, informed by regional guidelines or by using a stepped approach (see full guideline for details).
+Information resources, models of care, cultural and linguistic considerations CCR Information and education resources for women with PCOS should be culturally appropriate, tailored and high-quality, should use a respectful and empathetic approach, and promote self-care and highlight peer support groups.
+CCR Information and education resources for healthcare professionals should promote the recommended diagnostic criteria, appropriate screening for comorbidities, and effective lifestyle and pharmacological management.
+CCR PCOS information should be comprehensive, evidence-based and inclusive of the biopsychosocial dimensions of PCOS across the life-span.
+CCR Women's needs, communication preferences, beliefs and culture should be considered and addressed through provision of culturally and linguistically appropriate co-designed resources and care.
+CPP Interdisciplinary care needs to be considered for those with PCOS where appropriate and available.
+Primary care is generally well placed to diagnose, screen and coordinate interdisciplinary care. - CPP Care needs to be person centered, address women's priorities and be provided in partnership with those with PCOS and where appropriate, their families. - CPP Guideline dissemination and translation including multimodal education tools and resources is important, with consultation and engagement with stakeholders internationally. - 3.
+Lifestyle Effectiveness of lifestyle CCR Healthy lifestyle behaviors encompassing healthy eating and regular physical activity should be recommended in all those with PCOS to achieve and/or maintain healthy weight and to optimize hormonal outcomes, general health and quality of life across the life course.
+EBR Lifestyle intervention (preferably multicomponent including diet, exercise and behavioral strategies) should be recommended in all those with PCOS and excess weight, for reductions in weight, central obesity and insulin resistance.
+OD CPP Achievable goals such as 5-10% weight loss in those with excess weight yields significant clinical improvements and is considered successful weight reduction within 6 months.
+Ongoing assessment and monitoring is important during weight loss and maintenance in all women with PCOS.
+CPP SMART (Specific Measurable, Achievable, Realistic and Timely) goal setting and self-monitoring can enable achievement of realistic lifestyle goals.
+CPP Psychological factors such as anxiety and depressive symptoms, body image concerns and disordered eating, need consideration and management to optimize engagement and adherence to lifestyle interventions. - CPP Health professional interactions around healthy lifestyle, including diet and exercise, need to be respectful, patient-centered and to value women's individualized healthy lifestyle preferences and cultural, socioeconomic and ethnic differences.
+Health professionals need to also consider personal sensitivities, marginalization and potential weight-related stigma.
+CPP Adolescent and ethnic-specific BMI and waist circumference categories need to be considered when optimizing lifestyle and weight. - CPP Healthy lifestyle may contribute to health and quality of life benefits in the absence of weight loss.
+CPP Healthy lifestyle and optimal weight management appears equally effective in PCOS as in the general population and is the joint responsibility of all health professionals, partnering with women with PCOS.
+Where complex issues arise, referral to suitably trained allied health professionals needs to be considered.
+CPP Ethnic groups with PCOS who are at high cardiometabolic risk require greater consideration in terms of